carlhenrikrolf/microtonOS/README.md

 (Get the Raspberry Pi with the fastest CPU.
 It is usually the latest generation.
 As for RAM, it needs at least 4GB.
-An alternative to HifiBerry is Blokas PiSound.
+Alternatives to HifiBerry include Zynthian and Blokas Pisound.
 As for SD cards, get a high-quality one from Sandisk, Samsung, or Raspberry Pi with 32GB to 64GB.)

 **Intuitive Instruments Exquis.**